twinGu/interview-task/README.md

 * The scope of the task is to implement simple TODO application
 * You are not required to implement any database or backend service, but you can implement them if you feel more comfortable and if you want to demonstrate your skills
 * Imagine that this is official project and you are developing for one of our clients **(This means we expect your code to be clean, commented and professional)**
-* Layout/design of your application is not important but make sure your design elements are not completly out of the place
+* Layout/design of your application should be exactly as on the screen
+* You can use any font on Google Fonts similar to the font we used on the picture
 * If you are not sure about some feature or if you have any question please contact us
 * You are allowed to use any additional library/package (vuerouter, vuex etc.) or any frontend component library (bootstrap, vuetify etc.).
-If you decided not to use the Vue framework (and provided quick start project) then again you are allowed to use any additional packages.
+If you decided not to use the Vue framework (and provided quick start project) then again you are allowed to use any other frontend framework including Angular 2 or React.

 ## Example